SAP/WebClientDevGuide/README.md

 ## Speech-To-Text Integration

-The following WebClient Bridge API functions are related to integrating Speech-To-Text (STT) into the WebClient.
-These functions can be implemented to integrate any STT service into the WebClient.
+The following Web Client Bridge API functions are related to integrating Speech-To-Text (STT) into the Web Client.
+These functions can be implemented to integrate any STT service into the Web Client.

-The microphone button and its related UX controls will be enabled if the WebClient detects that STT is implemented in the bridge.
+The microphone button and its related UX controls will be enabled if the Web Client detects that STT is implemented in the bridge.

 API: